 - 1. CN28-11: All new facilities must be provided with a means of Emergency Mass Notification.
 Such Mass Notification System (MNS) must be fully compatible and completely integrated with the existing campus wide Cooper Notification System and must include all building based equipment, wiring, audio visual devices (AV), transmitters, receivers, visual display screens, network connections, conduit, power supplies, etc. When a new building is located adjacent to an outdoor area subject to frequent assembly, additional devices must be installed to transmit messages to the outdoor vicinity.
 When a building fire alarm system is used in conjunction with the messaging system, the fire alarm system must be installed with all necessary listed components for proper annunciation of the externally transmitted MNS signals.
-To ensure compatibility, all components, modules, interfaces, digital message repeaters, and amplifiers used in the MNS must be manufactured by Cooper Notification or an approved equal.
-Substitutions are not permitted. - The MNS must be compliant with UFC 4-021-01, OSHA 1910.165, the current Florida Fire Prevention Code, the current Florida Building Code, the National Fire Protection Association NFPA 72, the American's with Disabilities Act (ADA), the Common Alerting Protocol (CAP), and the Safety Act Certification from DHS. - 3.
-The installation is subject to review by the UCF Building Code Office, the Florida State Fire Marshal (SFM), UCF Emergency Manager, and designated representatives of the UCF Offices of Facilities and Safety.
-Installations must meet all University Standards as outlined in other divisions of this document including aesthetic
+To ensure compatibility, all components, modules, interfaces, digital message repeaters, and amplifiers used in the MNS must be manufactured and supported by HQE SiRcom or otherwise compatible with Cooper Notification or an approved equal.
+Substitutions are not permitted.
+The UCF Department of Emergency Management shall review and approve all equipment prior to installation. - The MNS must be compliant with UFC 4-021-01, OSHA 1910.165, the current Florida Fire Prevention Code, the current Florida Building Code, the National Fire Protection Association NFPA 72, the American's with Disabilities Act (ADA), the Common Alerting Protocol (CAP), and the Safety Act Certification from DHS. - The installation is subject to review by the UCF Building Department, the Florida State Fire Marshal (SFM), UCF Emergency Manager, and designated representatives of the UCF Offices of Facilities and Business Operations.
+Installations must meet all University Standards as outlined in other divisions of this document including

-- considerations reviewed by facilities managers and representatives of Facilities Operations. - 4.
-Qualified installers must be a direct sales division, or a trained and authorized vendor of Cooper Notification MNS System that has demonstrated design, installation, sales, and service maintenance of the system with a minimum of five (5) years' work experience on projects of similar size and scope.
+- aesthetic considerations reviewed by facilities managers and representatives of Facilities Operations. - Qualified installers must be a direct sales division, or a trained and authorized vendor of HOE SiRcom MNS System that has demonstrated design, installation, sales, and service maintenance of the system with a minimum of five (5) years' work experience on projects of similar size and scope.
 Installer must have a Fire Alarm Systems NICET Level IV qualified individual for project management, oversight, and final fire alarm connection.
 All installation personnel must have been trained and approved by the equipment manufacturer with proof of certificated manufacturer training provided upon request.
 Equipment must substantially come from one manufacturer of established reputation and experience.
 They must show proof of availability to provide replacement parts for key components within a 24 hour express order timeframe. - 5.
 It is the general intent that the MNS must operate in conjunction with the separate building fire alarm voice EVAC system and must include all components necessary for that interconnection.
 MNS systems shall be installed to provide for individual building activation for message annunciation.
-At a minimum, the MNS system must be capable of capturing and making voice announcements with the fire alarm appliances (where provided) or with a dedicated speaker system throughout the facility at levels sufficient for comprehension but at no less than the higher of 15 db above ambient noise or 50 dB in normally occupied areas.
+At a minimum, the MNS system must be capable of capturing and making voice announcements with the fire alarm appliances (where provided) or with a dedicated speaker system throughout the facility at sufficient levels of intelligibility but at no less than the higher of 15 db above ambient noise or 50 dB in normally occupied areas.
 AV devices that are separate from building fire alarm systems must be installed in a like manner as outlined by the latest adopted edition of NFPA 72. - 6.
 The design must include a clear description of the capturing sequence and priority for fire alarm activation.
 The joint fire alarm and MNS must be verified by the engineer of record for compliance with the applicable codes with details stated on the design documents.
-Local